-The Bartlett Society acts chiefly as a contact centre for people sharing a similar interest.
+The Bartlett Society acts as a contact centre for people sharing a similar interest.
 Many members have impressive collections of zoological ephemera of different kinds, and within the society there is a great deal of expertise in various aspects of the subject.

-Communication occurs through our website, our facebook page, a monthly e-newsletter, bi-monthly printed newsletter, yearly printed journal and through formal and informal meetings.
+Communication occurs through our website, our Facebook page, a monthly e-newsletter, quarterly printed newsletter, yearly printed journal, and through formal and informal meetings.

 Please use the menu links above or our sitemap to explore our website and find out more about our work and how you can become a member.